-I think there’s a false impression out there that our house is always pristine and perfect and clean, and that I love to spend hours dusting, organizing and folding laundry.
-I’ll tell you all a little secret—I hate cleaning just as much as most of you do.
+There’s probably a false impression out there that our house is always pristine and perfect and clean.
+You may even think that I love to spend hours dusting, organizing, and folding laundry.
+But, I’ll tell you all a little secret—I hate cleaning just as much as most of you do.

 This post contains affiliate links.

 Yet, for both Scott and I, we need a clean house to function.
 Neither of us has the time to be digging through piles of laundry to find that pair of wrinkled pants.
 Nor do we want to spend hours loading and unloading the dishwasher.

 We want to have a welcoming, open home for our friends and family too.
 So, it’s important that we keep things put away as much as possible.
 We’ve worked hard to develop new habits that have changed our lives.

 It sounds dramatic but we feel lighter, enjoy our environment more and we aren’t constantly stressed.
 Here are the five simple ways that FINALLY helped us get—and keep!—a clean house forever.

 First, a gentle word.
 I’m not an expert, just a normal girl who got tired of spending every Saturday and random panicked hours of cleaning.
 Honestly, I just got tired of digging through stuff and having stacks and piles everywhere.

 I know it’s exhausting, so I am sharing what has worked for me.
 May I say something out of love to you all?
 I am going to be as harsh with you all as I was with myself.
 Because if you want to be FREE, you have to get serious.

 1. Work Smarter, Not Harder – Gather Your Supplies Ahead Of Time.

 Use supplies that will do double duty or that you simply enjoy using.
 Here are a few of my favorites: